 This ingredient allows toothpastes to foam.
 When the paste foams it spreads throughout the mouth evenly.
-Surfactants also allow the dentifrice to reach between teeth and into small crevices where toothbrushes may not be able to clean.
+Surfactants allow the dentifrice to reach between teeth.
+It goes into the small crevices where toothbrushes may not be able to clean.
 Surfactants can also be found in other hygiene products that foam, like shampoo, face wash, and hand soap.

 Toothpastes Contain Oils

 Freshening breath and encouraging people to brush more are the two main goals of flavoring.
 Peppermint, spearmint, and wintergreen oils are the most popular flavor ingredients.
-However, paste developers are getting creative.
+However, paste developers are getting creative at giving you fresh breath.
 Exotic flavors like apricot, cinnamon, lavender, ginger, bubblegum, and orange are becoming more widely available.
 Alternative flavors often encourage children and people who do not like to brush to keep a daily oral hygiene routine.

 Toothpaste Types and Special Features

-While aisles and aisles of dentifrices in the drug store may seem overwhelming, there’s a perfect “cheat” to help you out.
-Just look for the ADA seal of approval.
-This symbol means that the toothpaste manufacturer has participated in a voluntary testing program conducted by the ADA to test the product’s safety and effectiveness.
+There are aisles and aisles of dentifrices in the drug store.
+Choosing one may seem overwhelming.
+There is a perfect “cheat” to help you out.
+Just look for the American Dental Association seal of approval.
+This symbol means that the toothpaste manufacturer has participated in a voluntary testing program conducted by the ADA.
+The test is done to ensure the product’s safety and effectiveness.
 Pastes that don’t do what they claim to do, contain sugar, etc. will not get the label.

 If your tooth enamel tends to soak up staining agents (like tea, coffee, and tobacco) consider a whitening toothpaste.
 Most of these pastes combine the bleaching action of baking soda with mild abrasives to whisk away surface stains.